mooreniemi/p_ILR/README.md

 > would rarely be taken for a native speaker, but can respond appropriately even in unfamiliar grounds or situations

-Does not know the internals of how the language was written.
-For higher level languages may not have much experience in how low level constructs of it are used, ie. garbage collection.
-Has not authored any critical or foundational libraries, ie. in Ruby was not a Rails contributor.
+Does not necessarily know the internals of how the language was written, but should probably know their effects: in Java could explain relative merits of garbage collection strategies even if they have not helped write any of them.
+Probably has not authored any critical or foundational libraries, ie. in Ruby was not a Rails contributor.

 > makes only quite rare and minute errors of pronunciation and grammar